WereWolf232/CanonProject/README.md

 <ins>Files And Folders:<ins>
 - project.py - The implementation of the program + the various helper functions
 - test_project.py - Testing that the program and helper functions work correctly
-- audio files - where all output files are saved (divided into canon and harmony sub-folders)
 - requirements.txt - All the packages you need to download in order to run the program.